Jolt-Framework/jolt/README.md

 npm i -g jolt-framework
 ```

-Note: All Jolt commands should be run from the route of the application
+**Note:** All Jolt commands should be run from the route of the application

-Demo: Each "Example" below will guide you through building a simple demo app that interfaces with a single serverless function.
+**Demo:** Each "**Example**" below will guide you through building a simple demo app that interfaces with a single serverless function.
 Once set up, this app can be deployed with Jolt.

 2. Create an application.